-After the lines are detected and regularised they are used to subdivide the footprint into a planar partition (first operation in Figure 6).
-A doubly connected edge list (DCEL) is used to represents the full topology of the planar partition of the footprint, that is referred to as the initial roof partition.
+After the lines are detected and regularised they are used to subdivide the footprint into a planar partition called the roof-partition.
+A doubly connected edge list (DCEL) is used to represents the full topology of the planar partition of the footprint, that is referred to as the initial roof-partition.
 This means that each intersection is explicitly represented with a vertex.
 In addition there are no dangling edges.
-The use of a DCEL allows for easy traversal and manipulation of the roof partition, eg for the extrusion to a 3D mesh in the last step.
+The use of a DCEL allows for easy traversal and manipulation of the roof-partition, eg for the extrusion to a 3D mesh in the last step.